DataKind-SG/un-women-proj-inspire/analysis/README.md

 Execution
 ---------
-In RStudio, you can open the file, setwd() to the directory where the analysis directory is and run the entire file by clicking on "Source" button
+In RStudio, you can open the file, setwd() to the directory where the analysis directory is (Or click on Session > Set Working Directory > To Source FIle Location) and run the entire file by clicking on "Source" button

 Alternatively, in command line, navigate to the "analysis" directory and execute the following command: